hashicorp/packer/website/source/docs/builders/hyperone.html.md

 ### User session by SSH key

-If you've added an SSH key as a credential to your project and the private key is added to the ssh-agent on your local machine, you can authenticate by setting just the platform login (your e-mail address):
+If you've added an SSH key as a credential to your user account and the private key is added to the ssh-agent on your local machine, you can authenticate by setting just the platform login (your e-mail address):

 ```json
 {